 The Authority, under Section 15J(2) of the Government Superannuation Fund Act 1956, is responsible for investing the assets in a prudent, commercial basis.
-The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to the New Zealand Government Stock Return

-Index (before New Zealand tax), without undue risk of under-performing New Zealand Government Stock over rolling ten year periods.
+The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to NZ Government Bonds (before New Zealand tax), without undue risk of under-performing NZ Government Bonds over rolling ten-year periods.

-The Authority determines the long term strategic asset allocation (also known as the Target Portfolio) for the investments of the Fund.
-As at 30 June 2018 the strategic asset allocation was as set out in the Statement of Investment Policies, Standards and Procedures (SIPSP) dated 6 September 2017 (and shown in the table below).
-Subsequent to the valuation date minor changes were made to the strategic asset allocation, as set out in the SIPSP dated 3 September 2018.
+The Authority has determined that the long term strategic asset allocation (also known as the Target Portfolio) for the investments of the Fund is as shown in the table below.
+As at 30 June 2020 the Target Portfolio was as set out in the Statement of Investment Policies, Standards and Procedures dated 4 September 2020, as follows.

 Asset Class Proportion

-New Zealand equities 9.6%
+New Zealand equities 9.5%

-International equities 54.0%
+International equities 55.5%

-Global fixed interest 16.5%
+Global fixed interest 7.5%

 Catastrophe risk assets 6.0%

-Life settlement assets 3.7%
+Life settlement assets 3.0%

-Global private equity 5.2%
+Global private equity 8.5%

-Style premia fund 5.0%
+Style premia fund 10.0%

 Total 100.0%